-We are unable to accept major change requests; if admitted you will be able to work with your advisor to pursue a different major during your Student Orientation, Advising and Registration (SOAR) program this summer.
+We are unable to accept major change requests; if admitted you will be able to work with your advisor to pursue a different major during your Student Orientation, Advising, and Registration (SOAR) program this summer.

 I RECEIVED A WAIT LIST OFFER AND AN OFFER TO ANOTHER PROGRAM.
 WHAT DOES THAT MEAN?

-These programs are designed to create transfer opportunities for students who may not be admitted as a first-year student due to space.
+This program is designed to create transfer opportunities for students who may not be admitted as a first-year student due to space.

 - Connections Program: A select group of Wisconsin residents who are offered a spot on our wait list will be offered a spot in the Connections Program.
 Students who participate in the Connections Program are granted the opportunity to start at a partner college or university before finishing their bachelor’s degree at UW–Madison—all while holding the distinctive UW–Madison student status from the beginning.